isabella232/SpongeDocs/source/plugin/commands/index.rst

 - The preferred way is to use :javadoc:`Command#builder()` to create :javadoc:`Command.Parameterized` s.
 These take full advantage of the rich API, including first class support for client completions.
-This method is broadly similar to ``CommandSpecs`` in SpongeAPI 7. :doc:`parameterized/index<Learn more about parameterized commands here.`
+This method is broadly similar to ``CommandSpecs`` in SpongeAPI 7. :doc:`Learn more about parameterized commands here.<parameterized/index>`
-- You can also implement :javadoc:`Command.Raw` directly, similar to ``CommandCallable`` in SpongeAPI 7, though we do not recommend this over parameterized commands. :doc:`parameterized/index<Learn more about raw commands here.`
+- You can also implement :javadoc:`Command.Raw` directly, similar to ``CommandCallable`` in SpongeAPI 7, though we do not recommend this over parameterized commands. :doc:`Learn more about raw commands here.<parameterized/index>`

 Commands are registered at the appropriate point during the Sponge lifecycle event :javadoc:`RegisterCommandEvent`, where the generic represents the type of command to register.
 For each command you wish to register, simply call